 Eglantine Church, Lisburn.

 All Saints Church, Eglantine, Lisburn has the impressive stained glass window shown above which was presented by members and friends of 31 Group Royal Observer Corps on 8th September 1990.
 A small plaque below says "To the Glory of God and in memory of Airmen of the Royal Air Force and Commonwealth Air Forces 1939 - 1946 buried in the adjoining graveyard" which is shown here.
+My photograph above shows headstones for men from New Zealand, Canada, Australia and U.K. side by side.

 During the war the Church was surrounded by buildings which were part of the Long Kesh Airfield complex.